RyanDaDeng/vue-test-sr/README.md

 ### E2E testing

+- Using `cypress` as e2e testing tool
-The project only contains one simple test that test if the show/hide location can be checked.
+- The project only contains one simple test that test if the show/hide location can be checked.

 1. run the following bash command